 The decision may then be challenged before the Court of Appeal and the Supreme Court within the limited scope of the review of the application of the laws.

-The Consolidated Law on Finance provides that some particular breaches referred to in Article 194-quinquies may be extinguished by paying, within 30 days of the serving of the notice letter from CONSOB (see Section III.ii), a sum equal to twice the minimum amount of the edictal penalty set forth by the law.
-However, the same offender may not take advantage of this if he or she has already benefitted from it in the previous 12 months.
+The Consolidated Law on Finance provides that some particular breaches referred to in Article 194 quinquies may be extinguished by paying, within 30 days of the serving of the notice letter from CONSOB (see Section III.ii), a sum equal to twice the minimum amount of the edictal penalty set forth by the law.
+However, the same offender may not take advantage of this if he or she has already benefited from it in the previous 12 months.

 As far as criminal proceedings are concerned, the Italian Code of Criminal Procedure provides the defendant with the possibility to reach an agreement with the public prosecutor, which may include the legal qualification of the conduct or the amount of penalties to be imposed.
 The agreement is then submitted to the judge presiding over the relevant phase of the proceedings and shall be considered as a standalone and overall proposal.
 The judge is granted significant powers, therefore, after reviewing the settlement reached in terms of, inter alia, adequacy of the penalty agreed therein, and on the legal qualification of the conduct he may dismiss the request if deemed inappropriate.